 1. The resource of which a representation is to be obtained is identified by the request URI.
 Query parameters may be used to control the content of the result.

-The payload body of the GET request shall be empty.
+The content of the GET request shall be empty.

-2. On success, "200 OK" shall be returned and the payload body of the GET response shall contain the obtained resource representation.
+2. On success, "200 OK" shall be returned and the content of the GET response shall contain the obtained resource representation.

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the GET response body (see clause 4.8).